aiman-al-masoud/psittacus/README.md

    markings...) if that helps the student understand the context better.
 In more 'advanced' lessons, this brief definition may be provided in terms of the target language, for those who favor a full-immersion approach.

-   * audio_base64: the audio of sentence_one (in the **target language**) recorded by a native or proficient speaker of the language.
-Encoded as audio-data in base-64.

 </details>